 8. School Entrance: Upon enrollment, you can expect to receive the following to support your transition into the school:

 - A family mentor from your child’s class will be in touch to invite you to upcoming school events and support any questions you may have.

 - In July, you will receive an orientation packet with all necessary documentation for school entrance.
 In addition, there will be paperwork to be completed for your child's file prior to the opening of school.

-- Your child’s teacher will be in touch regarding preparations and upcoming meetings for the new school year and a home visit for your child.
+- Your child’s teacher will be in touch regarding preparations and upcoming meetings for the new school year and to schedule a home visit for your child.
 This is a special one-on-one time to support your child’s transition into the school.

 - For new Early Childhood families, an orientationwill be scheduled in June.

-- Our New Parent Reception at the beginning of the school year will give you an opportunity to meet other parents and members of CAWS administration.
+- Our New Parent Reception at the beginning of the school year will give you an opportunity to meet other parents and members of CAWS Administration.